 GMPV Geochemistry, Mineralogy, Petrology & Volcanology

-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Yuan-Kai Liu for the poster entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Yuan-Kai Liu for the poster/PICO entitled:

 Contemporaneous Ring Fault Activity and Surface Deformation at Subsiding Calderas studied using Analogue Experiments (Liu, Y.-K.; Ruch, J.; Vasyura-Bathke, H.; Jónsson, S.)